imranture/imranture/README.md

 ### About me
 💼  I am a data scientist.

-🔭 I’m currently working on deep learning applications.
+🔭 I’m currently working on deep learning based time-series forecasting.

 🌱 I’m upskilling in AI.